LCluber/CSVx.js/README.md

 ### This project has been transferred to [DWTechs](https://github.com/DWTechs/CSVx.js).

-### Please update your project dependencies to the latest version [on the new repository](https://github.com/DWTechs/CSVx.js).
+### Please update your project dependencies to the latest version [from the new repository](https://github.com/DWTechs/CSVx.js).

 [![License: MIT](https://img.shields.io/npm/l/@lcluber/csvxjs.svg?color=brightgreen)](https://opensource.org/licenses/MIT)